tomas-abrahamsson/gpb/README.md

    - `?gpb_version`  (in gpb_version.hrl)
    - `?'GeneratedCode_gpb_version'  (in GeneratedCode.hrl)

+   The gpb can also generate a self-description of the proto file.
+   The self-description is a description of the proto file, encoded to a binary using the descriptor.proto that comes with the Google protocol buffers library.
+Note that such an encoded self-descriptions won't be byte-by-byte identical to what the Google protocol buffers compiler will generate for the same proto, but should be roughly equivalent.

 *  Reporting of errors in .proto files

    Gpb is not very good at error reporting, especially referencing